ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes

 \subsection{Constrained Sampling of the Pose Space}

-\paragraph{Inverting/reconstructing a given pose.} We approximately reproduce a given pose $P'$ by inverting the pose into a noise sample $P^T$ using DDIM inversion~\cite{song2021ddim}.
-Starting the inference process described in \Cref{eq:inference_step} from this noise sample approximates the pose $P'$.
+\paragraph{Inverting/reconstructing a given pose.} We approximately reproduce a given pose $P'$ by inverting it into a noise sample $P^T$ using DDIM inversion~\cite{song2021ddim}.
+Starting the inference process in \Cref{eq:inference_step} from this noise sample approximates the pose $P'$.

 \paragraph{Sampling with sparse constraints.} We can generate a pose that follows our learned prior while also approximately following simple constraints using a guided sampling strategy~\cite{pandey2025motion}, similar to classifier-free guidance~\cite{ho2021cfg}.
 Constraint violation is modeled with an energy function $\mathcal{E}$, and in each inference step, the denoising trajectory is nudged to minimize the energy term by changing the inference procedure in \Cref{eq:inference_step}: